Soundbendor/opera-sentiment/README.md

 - Label corrections
   - Label corrected by Shengxuan Wang ([shawn120](https://github.com/shawn120))
   - Correction rely on the knowledge from Shengxuan Wang, Rong Gong et al. <sup>[2]</sup>, and online searching.
-- TODO: Add in more western opera to balance out the language inbalance.
+- Future TODO: Add in more western opera to balance out the language inbalance.

 > [1] D. A. A. Black, M. Li, and M. Tian, “Automatic Identification of Emotional Cues in Chinese Opera Singing,” in 13th Int.
 Conf. on Music Perception and Cognition (ICMPC-2014), 2014, pp. 250–255.
 > [2] Rong Gong, Rafael Caro Repetto, & Yile Yang.
 (2017).
 Jingju a cappella singing dataset [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.344932